999pingGG/tds/README.md

 ## Installation
 Make the `include/tds` directory available inside any include directory you want.
 You can omit any files corresponding to data structures you don't need, but the `private` directory is required for all of them.
+Make [rapidhash.h](https://github.com/Nicoshev/rapidhash) available for inclusion in any way you prefer.
 Optionally define the `TDS_REALLOC` and `TDS_FREE` macros to expand to functions whose signature match standard `realloc` and `free` before using any of the data structures.
 There's also `TDS_ASSERT` which you can define.

 ## Usage
 `#include`'ing any of the data structure's header will insert its declarations and implementation of functions.
 Every